 Now, what you do is to jump onto jumia.com or konga.com to find good wristwatches to sell.

 Use the search bar on Jumia or Konga to find good watches.
-Your search criteria should focus more on the customer reviews and seller’s rating.
+Your search criteria should focus more on customer’s reviews and seller’s rating.
 Make sure you do your homework better.

 When you finally get which seller to start buying from, then what you do next is to order a sample.

 Ordering samples is simply for you to have your own personal experience with what you will be shipping to customers.

 After you have confirmed your seller and the product, you’re now left with your own decision to either buy or look for another seller.

 A customer wants to buy a certain sneaker but unfortunately, it is no longer available.
 But you don’t want to tell your customer that it has finished, then you start having that Igbo man mentality of “It is in our other shop”.

 You quickly rush either to Jumia or Konga to look for that sneaker.
 Boom, you found it!

 The next thing you do is to add your own little profit depending on the price of the sneakers and your own actual price point.